RohitBandaru/blog/_posts/2020-09-01-Neural-Network-Pruning.md

 title: Pruning Neural Networks
 ---

-Neural networks can be made smaller and faster by removing connections or nodes

 Much of the success of deep learning has come from building larger and larger neural networks.
 This allows these models to perform better on various tasks, but also makes them more expensive to use.
 Larger models take more storage space which makes them harder to distribute.
 Larger models also take more time to run and can require more expensive hardware.
 This is especially a concern if you are productionizing a model for a real-world application.

 Model compression aims to reduce the size of models while minimizing loss in accuracy or performance.
 Neural network pruning is a method of compression that involves removing weights from a trained model.
 In agriculture, pruning is cutting off unnecessary branches or stems of a plant.
 In machine learning, pruning is removing unnecessary neurons or weights.
 We will go over some basic concepts and methods of neural network pruning.